BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page13.md

 ```
 Once the delay has reached 0, the rocket will shoot.
 After the rocket reaches the maximum height, it will explode and the emitter will be disposed of.

-Our complete firework show looks something like this:

-[gif of fireworks]
 # Player Sparkler
 Creating the player sparkler's particle system made it feel more like a sparkler and brought emphasis to it.
 Before, you could really only see that there was light by the player but it didn't really stand out as a sparkler.